Crystal City, Virginia: Economy

 Crystal City currently has over 22,000 residents, while around 60,000 come to work there every weekday.

-Crystal City is home to the United States Marshals Service and numerous Department of Defense offices.
-It also has offices of numerous defense contractors, the General Services Administration, and satellite offices for The Pentagon, many of which were built or occupied during the Pentagon Renovation Program.
+Crystal City is home to the headquarters of the U.S. Marshals Service and several Department of Defense offices.
+It has offices of the General Services Administration and satellite offices for the Pentagon, many of which were built or occupied during the Pentagon Renovation Program.
 Pentagon offices in Crystal City include the headquarters of the Warrior Transition Command and the Special Inspector General for Afghanistan Reconstruction.

 US Airways once maintained its headquarters in the Crystal Park Four building in Crystal City.
 After US Airways merged with America West Airlines in 2005, the combined company closed the Virginia headquarters and moved the management to Tempe, Arizona, in Greater Phoenix.

-Crystal City currently is home to headquarters for several companies, including Lidl, Lyft, Bloomberg BNA, and others.
-It also is home to several associations and technology companies, including the Muscular Dystrophy Association, National Waste & Recycling Association, American Diabetes Association, American Public Power Association, PBS, and Consumer Technology Association and others.
+Several companies, associations, and organizations are headquartered in Crystal City, including Boeing, Bloomberg Industry Group, the American Diabetes Association, PBS, the American Public Power Association, and the Consumer Technology Association, and others.